 The DIOCESAN MUSEUM

-The natural completion of any building is the furniture – furniture, objects, furnishings.
-The patron families – the counts of Lavagna – or the local communities, related to them, decorated the buildings with beautiful valuable works, some of which are now preserved and displayed in the Diocesan Museum of Chiavari.
+The natural completion of any building is its furnishings – furniture, objects, and decorative items.
+The patron families – the Counts of Lavagna – or the local communities related to them decorated the buildings with beautiful, valuable works, some of which are now preserved and displayed in the Diocesan Museum of Chiavari.

-Two pieces of great importance come from Moneglia: a casket of Limousin production dating back to the 13th century with angels in medallions in polychrome enamels, part of the liturgical furnishings from Santa Croce Church and the canvas of Madonna with Child from the Oratorio dei Disciplinanti, attributed to the mid-14th century and flanked by fragments of two saints and those of a praying man or client.
-The Polyptych of San Lorenzo is linked to San Lorenzo Church in Cogorno, dated 1492, the work of an unknown painter close to Braccesco and Foppa.
+Two pieces of great importance come from Moneglia: a Limoges casket dating back to the 13th century, with angels in medallions in polychrome enamel – part of the liturgical furnishings from Santa Croce Church – and a canvas of the Madonna and Child from the Oratorio dei Disciplinanti, attributed to the mid-14th century and flanked by fragments of two saints and a praying man or client.
+The Polyptych of San Lorenzo, linked to San Lorenzo Church in Cogorno and dated 1492, is the work of an unknown painter close to Braccesco and Foppa.

-From the Fieschi family “basilica” there came a 16th century chalice of an essential form with an abraded coat of arms, marked with a turret and with the initials of the Genoese ravego – L. V. – perhaps the same who participated in the creation of the Corpus Domini chest for the cathedral of Genoa.
+From the Fieschi family “basilica” comes a 16th-century chalice of simple form, with an abraded coat of arms marked with a turret and the initials of the Genoese ravego – L. V. – perhaps the same person who participated in the creation of the Corpus Domini chest for the Cathedral of Genoa.

 Bernardino Fasolo, Madonna col Bambino